 Every year the Flocktail Silent Auction provides a unique selection of items up for bidding, including gorgeous art, apparel & jewelry, restaurants, event tickets, travel destinations, and more.
-This year, we have QUITE the selection of items so make sure to look at our sneak peak below.
+If you are interested in donating an item for the next Flocktail Silent Auction, or if you are interested in what we have this year, please email email@example.com for more information.

 - Puerto Vallarta Condo